atsushieno/ktmidi/README.md

 ktmidi is distributed under the MIT license.

 [jazz-soft/JZZ](https://github.com/jazz-soft/JZZ) is included in ktmidi-js package and is distributed under the MIT license.

+[rtmidi](https://github.com/thestk/rtmidi/) is included in ktmidi-native-ext package and is distributed under the MIT license.
+(It is also indirectly referenced via rtmidi-jna, which may be a different version.)